Triad (organised crime): Drug trafficking

 Since the first opium bans during the 19th century, Chinese criminal gangs have been involved in worldwide illegal drug trade.
 Many triads switched from opium to heroin, produced from opium plants in the Golden Triangle, refined into heroin in China, and trafficked to North America and Europe, in the 1960s and 1970s.
 The most important triads active in the international heroin trade are the 14K and the Big Circle Gang.
 Triads smuggle chemicals from Chinese factories to North America (for the production of fentanyl and methamphetamine), and to Europe for the production of MDMA.
 They are increasingly involved in unlicensed cannabis cultivation in the US.
 Triads in the United States also traffic large quantities of ketamine.
 Triad figures are also responsible for large-scale drug trafficking into Australia.

 Money laundering

 Triads have become the principal money launderers for drug cartels in Mexico, Italy, and elsewhere.
-They are reported to be money movers for the CCP elite.
+They are reported to be money movers for the elite of the Chinese Communist Party.
 According to the United States House Select Committee on Strategic Competition between the United States and the Chinese Communist Party, the opioid epidemic in the United States has assisted the triads in becoming "the world's premier money launderers."
-In the 21st century, Chinese organized crime groups have become major money launderers for cryptocurrency stolen by North Korean hackers.
+In the 21st century, Chinese organised crime groups have become major money launderers for cryptocurrency stolen by North Korean hackers.